MRestrepo08/Pandas/README.md

 # Pandas
-Some basic commands to understand and to use Pandas
+Some basic commands and examples to understand and to use Pandas